apreiml/prunef/README.md

        "example.org_%Y-%m-%d_%H-%M-%S.tar.gz"
 ```

-To list backups that will should be kept use the `-inverse` option.
+To list backups that will should be kept use the `-invert` option.

 By default it will parse the dates as created from the local timezone
 and it works internal with UTC only.
 If the entries are created in